-- Prior to being offered employment all prospective candidates are to complete a fit to work (or similar) national police records check. - All prospective candidates that have worked or lived overseas within the last 5 years are to complete an international police records check. - All employees are to hold a current working with children check that has been updated to include Peninsula Leisure as an employer.
+- All employees will be asked directly through the interview process about Peninsula Leisure's child safe commitment and whether they support and are capable of adhering to that. - Prior to being offered employment all prospective candidates are to complete a fit to work (or similar) national police records check. - > All prospective candidates that have worked or lived overseas within the last 5 years are to complete an international police records check. - > All employees are to hold a current working with children check that has been updated to include Peninsula Leisure as an employer.